About SPICE Kitchen

 SPICE Kitchen Incubator has provided assistance to over 25 new food businesses.
 As of date, current SPICE entrepreneurs have establish 2 brick and mortar restaurants, 3 food trucks/trailers, and 17 catering businesses.

-One business called Jamaica’s Kitchen started primarily with catering and has scaled up through outdoor markets and events until the summer of 2017, when their food trailer became operational and currently vends regularly through Salt Lake City.
+Jamaica’s Kitchen started primarily with catering and has scaled up through outdoor markets and events until the summer of 2017, when their food trailer became operational and currently vends regularly through Salt Lake City.

 Laan Na Thai is a brick and mortar located in the heart of downtown Salt Lake City.
 This business has seen many successes as a micro restaurant and receives great attention through local media sources.
 Ashikat Kitchen is a Middle Eastern catering business that specializes in pastries, sweets, and desserts.
 Ashikat Kitchen is looking forward to scaling up into a café.